fukuchi/libqrencode/README.md

 It also installs a command line tool "qrencode" to /usr/local/bin.
 If you want not to build it, give "--without-tools" option to the configure script.

-When you downloaded a development tree from github, it is required to run "autogen.sh" at first to generate configure script.
+When you downloaded the source code from github, run "autogen.sh" at first to generate configure script.

 If the configure script does not work well, try to use CMake.